-The first and main race of the weekend is on Sunday, and will either run to a distance of 170km, or 60 minutes, whichever comes first as per the above mentioned expectations.
+The main race of the weekend comes on Sunday, this will either run to a distance of 170km, or 60 minutes, whichever comes first as per the above mentioned expectations.

 This race includes a mandatory pit-stop that all drivers have to make over the course of the race (unless the race is deemed wet).

 When the chequered flag is dropped, the top ten will score points.

 The Top 10 finishers of the Feature race will score (25, 18, 15, 12, 10, 8, 6, 4, 2, 1).